xinwenfu/VChat_TRUN/README.md

 	<img src="Images/VS-Comp.png">

 4. Open the [Visual Studio project](https://github.com/DaintyJet/vchat-fork/tree/main/Server/Visual%20Studio%20Projects/EXE/VChat) for the *VChat* EXE.
-5. Build the Project, our executable will be in the *Debug* folder.
+5. Build the Project; our executable will be in the *Debug* folder.
 You can then launch the executable!
 ### Mingw/GCC

    1. Compile VChat and its dependencies if they have not already been compiled.
 This is done with mingw.